jeannienguyen/jeannienguyen/README.md

 # Jeannie Nguyen

-Hi, I'm Jeannie—a software engineer who loves to create technology that elevates others and builds community. 🌎&nbsp; I tell stories through code.
+Hi, I'm Jeannie—a software engineer who loves to create technology that elevates others and builds community. 🌎&nbsp; I bring stories to life through code.
 I write about what I learn and my journey as a web developer.

 ## Currently
 - 🌱&nbsp; Building my personal website